sfatkhutdinov/cs2_rl_agent/analysis_log/training/training_scripts_overview.md

 ### Training Script Classification

-The CS2 RL agent includes several distinct training scripts, each with a specific focus:
+The CS2 RL agent's training architecture has been streamlined to focus on the adaptive agent as the primary orchestrator:

-1. **Basic Training Scripts**
+1. **Primary Training Script**
-   - `train_discovery.py` - Focuses on UI element discovery and basic interactions
+   - `train_adaptive.py` - Integrates all training modes with dynamic switching, serving as the central training mechanism

-   - `train_tutorial_guided.py` - Focuses on learning through guided tutorials
+2. **Specialized Agent Modes** (now orchestrated by the adaptive agent)
-   - `train_vision_guided.py` - Emphasizes visual interpretation training
+   - Discovery Mode - Focuses on UI element discovery and basic interactions

-2. **Advanced Training Scripts**
+   - Tutorial Mode - Focuses on learning through guided tutorials
-   - `train_autonomous.py` - Trains for independent gameplay with minimal guidance
+   - Vision Mode - Emphasizes visual interpretation training
-   - `train_strategic.py` - Focuses on high-level strategic decision-making
+   - Autonomous Mode - Trains for independent gameplay with minimal guidance

-3. **Meta-Training Scripts**
+   - Strategic Mode - Focuses on high-level strategic decision-making

-   - `train_adaptive.py` - Integrates all training modes with dynamic switching
+This streamlined approach eliminates the need for separate training pipelines while maintaining the full functionality of all specialized agent types.

 ### Comparison of Training Approaches